DOWNLOAD THE PIPES APP NOW

 Empowering Maasai Community Through Agri-Business

 We aim to empower the Maasai community to embrace crop farming and equip them to practice it by applying modern farming techniques.
 We will invest in demonstration farms, capacity building, seed investment, and sensitization.
 To achieve the dream, we have already purchased 10 acres and drilled a borehole.
 We will set up demonstration farms, showcase the application of farming techniques to the target communities, and promote small-scale agribusiness farming using modern farming techniques.
+We will install drip irrigation and divide the area into blocks where learners study and practice farming.
+We will help them transition to their homes, cultivate food, and sell the surplus.

 NEXT STEPS.....